-The 2011 protests against President Saleh's rule paralysed the country.
+The 2011 protests against Saleh paralysed the country.
 Some of his top aides, military commanders, cabinet ministers and diplomats defected to the protesters' side.

 Tribesmen attacked and closed the main oil pipeline in the oil-producing Maarib province, near Sanaa, in March 2011.
 They blew up an empty pipeline in June that year.
 They blockaded the area, costing the government millions of dollars a day in lost exports and sparking a severe fuel crisis, power outages and soaring prices.

 After surviving an assassination attempt in June 2011, Saleh went to Saudi Arabia for medical treatment.
 Under a deal brokered by the Gulf Cooperation Council, he finally agreed in November to hand over power to his deputy, Vice President Abd-Rabbu Mansour Hadi, and a unity government was formed.